2.8 GPA; 1-3 years of university-level Chinese language

 Click the Application tab

-The Iowa in Tianjin summer program was developed by the University of Iowa Department of Asian Languages and Literature and the College of International Education (CIE) of Tianjin University of Technology (TUT).
+The Iowa in Tianjin summer program was developed by the University of Iowa Department of Asian Languages and Literature and the School of Chinese Language and Culture housed within Tianjin University of Technology (TUT).
 This close cooperation has created a program ideally suited to meeting the language needs of University of Iowa students.

 The Iowa in Tianjin summer program was designed for students with 1-3 years of college Chinese language.
 The eight week program includes a 4 semester hour intensive Chinese language course, a 3 semester hour Chinese area studies course and a 1 semester hour practical course in Chinese Folk Art.

 The teaching methods will allow students at the elementary and intermediate proficiency levels to acquire language skills required for effective communication in a short period of time.
 For advanced students, this program's goal is to help develop language proficiency at a professional level.

 There will be a program orientation at the beginning of the session in Beijing.
 Students will visit famous places like the Forbidden City and the Great Wall while in China's capital.
 Programmed activities include excursions in Tianjin and the surrounding area.
 Toward the end of the program, participants will spend five days visiting another part of China.
 Past sites have included Taishan Mountain, the Shaolin Temple, and Xi'an, home of the Terra Cotta Warriors.
 Conversation partners from among interested TUT students are available.
 Homestays of varying lengths may be offered as space allows.

 The program will run from June 1 through July 31, 2014.
 Last year, the group flight's departure from the U.S. was on May 31.
 Information for group travel will be provided soon after acceptance to the program.